Anyone who hopes to coach at either school needs to both read and understand the meaning of this rivalry or they should not apply for the job!

 Well, let me put it this way…I interviewed Tiger great, and former First-team All-State defensive guard, Chuck Hughes, who anchored the defensive line on the ’84, KHSAA, Class 3A-Runner-up for Hopkinsville.
 Chuck went on to play for WKU and was a first-team player there.

 Chuck and I are very good friends and have been since both in high school.
 Chuck confided in me (I told him this was going in the article, so I am not violating his confidence, just so you know) that the hardest decision, as a parent, he ever made was enrolling his own son, also named Chuck, a.k.a.
 Chucky, in Christian County High School to play for the Colonels.

 Chucky went on to become a First-team, All-Stater himself and play on a team which played for the High School State Championship (5A).
 However, Chuck told me, “I never liked them sum-bitches, even when Chucky played there.”

 “I loved my son, and cheered for him,” Chuck told KPGFootball, “but it killed me to see the Colonels succeed sometimes.
 It really took everything I had to not openly root against them the entire three years Chucky was there.”

-Well, folks, if that doesn’t cement for you the special degree of acrimony which exists in this football rivalry, KPGFootball is afraid there is nothing we can relate which will possibly explain it to you.
+Well, folks, if that doesn’t cement for you the special degree of acrimony existing in this football rivalry, KPGFootball is afraid there is nothing we can relate which will possibly explain it any better.
 In our opinion, that should just about say it all!

 Reporting for KPGFootball, this is Fletcher Long reminding all of you ballers out there that #WeGotUCovered and to PLAY THROUGH THE WHISTLE.